KPFranceSAS/integration-channel/readme.md

 This task should be setup at least once a day

 ```
-php bin/console reintegrate-orders-from-channel --env=prod
+php bin/console app:integrate-orders-from CHANNEL 1 --env=prod
 ```
+For each sale channel, you will need to put this command.
+Channels are :

+CHANNELADVISOR
+OWLETCARE
+ALIEXPRESS

 This task will :
-1. Retrieve all local orders marked as In erro of integration
+1. Retrieve all local orders marked as In error of integration
 2. For each order, the process of the integration will be the same as above.
 3. At the end of the process, if some errors were encountred, an email is sent to resume all errors and warn users and propose solutions.

 ### Invoice upload